Job

 1. Job - Chapter 29-31

-Job then, has his final words in the dialogue, “I was upright; I lived a good life.
-Worthless people make fun of me now.
+Job has his final words in the dialogue, “I was upright, I lived a good life, worthless people make fun of me now.
 My hopes for life are dashed.
-If I were bad I deserved punishment, but I wasn’t.
+If I were bad I deserved punishment but I wasn’t.
 I didn’t do anything that would call for what has happened to me.”

 2. Elihu - Chapter 32-37

 Then a new character comes in, Elihu.
-He seems to be neutral, so you might say, “Whoa!
+He seems to be neutral so you might say, “Whoa!
 Great, we are going to get some good, neutral advice here.
-This fight back and forth, now we are going to get, in this monologue, great advice.”
+After the fight back and forth, we now are going to get in this monologue of great advice.”
 He goes on for chapter after chapter and basically says, “Job, you’re a sinner.”
 He basically rubs it in all the more.

 3. Yahweh - Chapter 38-41

-Then, the Lord Himself comes in chapter 38, and He speaks in 38, 39, 40, and 41, and it is very interesting.
+Then the Lord Himself comes in chapter 38 and He speaks in 38, 39, 40, and 41, and it is very interesting.
 He does not say to him, “Job, it was a contest and you’ve won it for me.
-You have been faithful; you haven’t cursed me.
+You have been faithful, you haven’t cursed me.
 I’ve let Satan cause suffering to you such as has not happened to any human and you have still refrained from cursing me; you’ve held out, good for you.”
 He did not tell him that.
 He does not tell him why he suffers.
 In the same way that you and I are not told why we get this illness or that illness, why this bad thing happens to us, why that disappointment comes, why when you so much want a child you cannot, or when you so much want something that you really would love to do it does not work out for you.
 We do not know those reasons and Job never knows.
 But God instead says to him, “Job, consider the way nature works.
 Did you create the whole universe?”
-Job says, in effect, no I didn’t.
-He is not talking, but in effect he answers, "Of course not."
+In effect, Job says no; although he is not talking, he answers, in effect, of course not.
 “Do you control the whole universe?”
-"No." “Do you control, for example, the hippopotamus?” the Behemoth in the Hebrew, the big animal like the hippo.
-"No." “Do you control the crocodile?”
-"No."
+No. “Do you control, for example, the hippopotamus?” the behemoth in the Hebrew, the big animal like the hippo.
+No. “Do you control the crocodile?”
+No.

 G. Job - Chapter 42